alex-t-reed/MeMoS-Study/readme.md

 ## Experiment Order

 1. Baseline Task
-2. Do Better
+2. Do Better Task
-3. Memory or Money
+3. Memory Task or Money Task
-4. Money or Memory
+4. Money Task or Memory Task

 In each task it is possible to earn up to $5, except $5 in the second task if you earned $5 in the first task, because it is the only of the 4 tasks that pay a reward based on your improvement from your baseline task performance.